Peculiarities of massive vectormesons and their zero mass limits: Induced higher order contributions and the Higgs model

 There is however one difference between the gauge theoretic calculation and its SLF analogue which is worthwhile mentioning.
 In addition to the induced potential $R$ there is a second order term of the form

-Since the short distance dimension of the point-local Proca field is $ d_{sd}^{P}=2,~$this contribution has $d_{sd}=5~$and hence violates the power counting bound.
+The short distance dimension of the point-local Proca field is $ d_{sd}^{P}=2,~$this contribution has $d_{sd}=5~$and hence violates the power counting bound.
 But since it vanishes for $e=e^{\prime }$ it causes no problem for the $e$-independent S-matrix.

-The Schwinger-Swieca screening effect which asserts that any interaction which involves massive vectormesons (independent of whether it couples to charged or Hermitian matter) leads to a vanishing Maxwell charge, is a rigorous argument against any form of SSB.
+The Schwinger-Swieca screening effect which asserts that any interaction which involves massive vectormesons (independent of whether it couples to charged or Hermitian matter) leads to a vanishing Maxwell charge, is a rigorous argument against any form of SSB interpretation of the Higgs model.
 It generalizes the screening of the Maxwell current of a free massive field strength

 which can easily be checked by looking at the form of the two-point function of the free Proca field.
-Higher order contributions to $F_{\mu \nu }~$ require an extension of the $S$-matrix formalism to interacting fields, but thanks to the Schwinger-Swieca theorem, this is not needed if one only wants to exclude a SSB mechanism.
+Higher order contributions to $F_{\mu \nu }~$ require an extension of the $S$-matrix formalism to interacting fields, but thanks to the Swieca theorem, this is not needed if one only wants to exclude a SSB mechanism.

 If the Higgs model would be the result from a SSB, the charge would diverge $ Q=\infty $ instead of vanishing.
 This is part of the definition of SSB.
 A symmetry is called "spontaneously broken" if the Noether theorem cannot be inverted i.e. when a conserved current $\partial ^{\mu }j_{\mu }=0$ leads to a a divergent charge (the generator of a symmetry), formally $Q=\int j_{0}(x)d^{3}x=\infty .$